Minds On

 Before Canada was a country, treaties dominated the landscape.
 Between Anishinaabeg and Haudenosaunee, or Nêhiyaw and Dakota, or Muskego and Inuit, formal arrangements to share the land and undertake peaceful relations were common.
 We have stories of the very first treaties — treaties with the land itself (with the bear, the deer, the waters, and so on) — that stretch back thousands of years.

-When settlers eventually arrived in this part of the world, they were greeted by treaty-makers."
+When settlers eventually arrived in this part of the world, they were greeted by treaty-makers.

 Source: King, 2016

-Task 1: Mica Bay and Robinson-Huron Treaty
+Mica Bay and Robinson-Huron Treaty

 Press Minerals to access background information about minerals.